fujidana/vscode-spec-data/README.md

 The extension enhances user experiences in browsing __spec__ data files with Visual Studio Code.
 __spec__ data files referred to here are files the __spec__ software outputs during various scan commands; they are referred to as the _standard data file format_ in the __spec__ PDF mannual.

-__spec__ does not specify the filename extension for the data format of the former file type.
+__spec__ does not specify the filename extension for this data format.
 While this VS Code extension treats `.spec` as the default file extension for the files (language identifier: `spec-data`), users can change the association by themselves.
 Read [Language Support in Visual Studio Code](https://code.visualstudio.com/docs/languages/overview) (official document of VS Code) for further details.